 The good news is that the very nature of writing means you have the chance to always improve.
 I’m such a nerd that embracing the challenge to always push myself further is part of the fun when it comes to words.

 The strategies I’m sharing here are ones I’ve used to improve my own writing and I hope you’ll find them helpful.
-I’ll be sharing more writing advice in a new monthly email.
-Subscribers will also be the first to receive my free blog post editing checklist when the newsletter launches in March.
-You can sign up here.

 Take time to read widely

 This seems fairly obvious, right?
 You enjoy writing because you enjoy reading.
 However, I’ve found that reading for enjoyment is one of the first things to go when I’m busy or stressed.

 Maybe you don’t consider yourself much of a reader, but you like blogging?
 This advice still applies.
 Reading widely doesn’t just mean reading a lot of books; read magazines, news articles, poetry or blogs.

 Read outside your comfort zone; try new styles and different genres.